 Place the cover on the pot and set the timer to 5 minutes on high pressure (use the pressure cook setting).
 It will take the Instant Pot approximately 9 minutes to build up pressure before it begins cooking.

-When cook time is up, let it release naturally for 10 minutes then do a quick release.
+When cook time is up, release pressure naturally for 10 minutes then do a quick release.
+It’ll be great to not have to stir occasionally – the pressure does all the work!

 Remove the cover, stir and let sit for 5-10 minutes before spooning into hamburger buns and serving.
 Top with pickle slices, if desired.

 Spice up the recipe by adding 1/2 teaspoon of additional cayenne pepper.
 You could also add up to 1 teaspoon crushed red pepper flakes and or 1 teaspoon chili powder!
-YUM!
+Make sure to stir the beef mixture with your wooden spoon so you don’t get a clump of spice.
+It’ll be YUM!

 I will occasionally add a splash of soy sauce to the sauce for an extra salty end result.
 I love the twist this adds.
 Don’t add too much, though!